The mission of the Radiation Therapy Technology Program is to provide a comprehensive

 technologists perform imaging studies that are used for diagnosis, while radiation

 therapists treat patients who have cancer.
-Radiation Therapy applicants are encouraged
+Radiation Therapy Career

 and protons) according to the treatment plan as prescribed by the radiation oncologist.